ThatFatKidsMom/Gesture-Tracker/README.md

 - Merge the provided FX controller with yours using the [VRLabs Avatar 3.0 manager](https://github.com/VRLabs/Avatars-3.0-Manager)
 - Set WD settings according to your animator
 - Create a toggle in your menu to enable the system
+>Ensure you are using the latest SDK and AV 3.0 Manager

 ## **How to use**
 Place your hands into the hands of another player and enable the system.